 For further information or to view the Water Restriction Schedule please see General Policy 247 – Drought Management of Urban Water.

-SWIM Annual Report 2015-2016 Department of Energy and Water Supply Key Performance Indicators
+SWIM Annual Report 2019-2020 Department of Natural Resources, Mines and Energy Key Performance Indicators

 Water Rates and Charges